patterns-app/patterns-devkit/README.md

 #### ObjectSchema

-`ObjectSchema`s define data schemas that let `pipe`s specify the data structure they expect and allow them to inter-operate safely.
+`ObjectSchemas` define data schemas that let `pipes` specify the data structure they expect and allow them to inter-operate safely.
 They also provide a natural place for column descriptions, validation logic, deduplication behavior, and other metadata associated with a specific type of data record.
-You can think of `ObjectSchema`s as the equivalent of "Interfaces" in a traditional programming language paradigm -- they specify a "contract" that the underlying data must abide by.
+You can think of `ObjectSchemas` as the equivalent of "Interfaces" in a traditional programming language paradigm -- they specify a "contract" that the underlying data must abide by.
 The Dags `ObjectSchema` system is "duck" typed and "gradually" typed -- types are both optional and inferred, there is no formal type hierarchy, and type compatibility can be inspected